 With the increased use of social media and text messaging, cyberbullying is an increasing problem in today’s society.
 More than one-fifth of young Canadians have experienced cyberbullying, Statistics Canada reports.

 With cyberbullying, there are no safe zones.
 Even at home, there is no escape because the abuse, name-calling, harassment, mean or untrue messages, harmful rumours continues online where young people spend so much time.

 Cyberbullying is intensified when classmates or co-workers ‘like’ or share negative attacks.
-The effects on the victim are great, leaving them feeling harassed, humiliated and threatened, and adding to their isolation and despair.
+The effects on the victim are great, leaving them feeling harassed, humiliated and threatened, and add to their isolation and despair.

 Tips for Youth Facing Cyberbullying